Absolventa/saxophone/README.md

 # Saxophone

+A declarative SAX parsing library backed by Nokogiri, Ox or Oga.

+## Origins

 This repository is a fork of [pauldix/sax-machine](https://github.com/pauldix/sax-machine).

-A declarative SAX parsing library backed by Nokogiri, Ox or Oga.
+We'd like to thank all original authors and contributers for their work on the original repository.
+However, we have the feeling that the original repository is not being actively maintained anymore - that's why we decided to fork it and continue the work of the original authors in our façon.
+To make the distinction clear, we renamed the project from that point to `Saxophone`.

 ## Installation